-Counter-Strike: Global Offensive has spawned from humble beginnings as a Half-Life mod in 1998 through to one of the leading esports in the world today, attracting millions of dollars in prize money each year.
+Counter-Strike: Global Offensive is a first-person shooter title developed by Valve, the corporation behind games platform Steam and popular esports title Dota 2.
+The game spawned from humble beginnings as a Half-Life mod in 1998, and is now one of the leading esports in the world today, attracting millions of dollars in prize money each year.
 Betting on CS:GO is now a massive industry in its own right, and players can bet on the esport at a huge variety of bookmakers, including big names like bet365, Betway and Pinnacle.

 CS:GO has earned its title as a top tier competitive esport because of its insanely fast-paced action and multi-layered strategy.
-Betting on Counter-Strike: Global Offensive is hugely exciting, especially when betting on one of the game's Majors where prize pools exceed one million dollars.
-On this page you can find the best CS:GO betting information there is to offer, including upcoming matches, esportsbooks, bonuses and match odds.
+Betting on Counter-Strike: Global Offensive is hugely exciting, especially when betting on one of the game's Majors, where prize pools often exceed $1 million.
+On this page you can find the best CS:GO betting information there is to offer, including upcoming matches, esports bookies, bonuses and match odds.

 Before we get into the betting proper, it’s important to understand how match odds are written, as the formatting is concise but not necessarily intuitive.
 Let’s start with an example to make it clear.